Medical Occupational Career Programs

 Nurse Aide *

-This program prepares students for employment in a long-term care facility.
-During this program, the student will be presented with both theory and practical information regarding patient care.
+This program prepares students for employment in a long-term facility.
+During this program, the students are be presented with both theory and practical information regarding patient care.
 This course meets the requirements of the State of Pennsylvania.
 Students completing the program are eligible to sit for the Pennsylvania State Competency Exam.
-This program has a 120-hour option and a 165-hour option based on the student's literacy level.
-Tuition costs are $1,390 for 120 hours and $1,750 for 165 hours.

-This program will prepare individuals to collect blood from adult patients, donor patients and perform EKGs.
-The initial component of training will consist of basic medical courses and a word processing course.
-The last six weeks of this program will include 210 hours of intensive clinical training.
-This program is 420.5 hours and has a tuition cost of $5,705.
+The Phlebotomy program will prepare individuals to collect blood from adult patients.
+The initial component of training will consist of basic health care skills, medical terminology and pre-clinical training.
+The second component will consist of 80 hours of clinical training.
+Daytime or evening classes available.